Pandas-DB/serverless-dynamic-workflows/README.md

 - **Single API Entry Point**: Execute any flow through a unified REST API
 - **Cognito Authentication**: Secure API endpoints with JWT tokens
 - **Simple Flow Definitions**: Define workflows in YAML with automatic Lambda creation
+- **Scheduled Flows**: Create flows that run on a schedule using CloudWatch Events
+- **Composite Flows**: Orchestrate multiple flows to run in parallel or sequence
 - **Admin Tools**: Easy user management and token generation
 - **Testing Tools**: Built-in flow testing capabilities
 - **Auto-generated Endpoints**: Each function in lib/ automatically gets its own REST endpoint under the `/lib` prefix